+We invented “Farm to Body” to express the idea that our ingredients are food-grade, fresh and right from the farm.
+Our core value is to honor and celebrate the critical role that bees play in our lives.
 I started beekeeping to sustainably support my work with encaustic painting—an art form based in wax.
 While doing so, I learned about the importance of bees for our sustainability.
 I also learned about honey’s nurturing and healing properties.
-It compelled me to make Bee Inspired health and beauty goods.
-Thus Waxing Kara was born, from a core value to honor and celebrate the critical role that bees play in our lives.
+It compelled me to make Bee Inspired® health and beauty goods.

 Farm to Body Ingredients